 Each standard supports its own benefits within every industry, however the common benefits across the certifications include: widened market potential, compliance to procurement tenders, improved efficiency and cost savings, higher level of customer service, and therefore satisfaction, and heightened staff moral and motivation.

-By having a recognised management standard, it tells your customers that you are serious about their needs.
+By having a recognized management standard, it tells your customers that you are serious about their needs.

 ISO Certification does NOT define the actual quality of your product or service.
 The standard helps you achieve consistent results and continually improve the process.
 Thus, if you can make a good product most of the time, this helps you make it all of the time.
 It’s just good business practices.